 Burst mode is a feature that allows you to take a series of photos in quick succession.
-Most cameras' burst modes allow you to take 10 to 15 photos in 5 to 15 seconds.
+Many cameras include a burst mode that allows you to take a series of photos in quick succession, such as 3 frames per second for up to five seconds.

 Even on digital cameras with slow shutter lags, the burst mode still allows you to take many frames in a short time span.
 The burst feature uses a buffer to temporarily hold the information from the image sensor.
-After the set of 10 to 15 frames is stored in the buffer, the camera processes each frame separately and sends them to the removable storage media.
+After the maximum number of frames is stored in the buffer, the camera processes each frame separately and sends them to the removable storage media.